tHeMaskedMan981/Excalibur-code-fun-do/README.md

 - Faster result declaration: Results will be available within a few hours of the end of the voting phase.

 ##### Tech-Stack to be Used:
-- Ethereum (for blockchain & smart contracts)
+- Quorum (for blockchain & smart contracts)
 - Microsoft Azure (for deployment)
 - Angular (for front-end)
 - Django (for back-end)